 The issue of all sanctions must be recorded in a sanctions log kept in the House Log Books.
-These will be discussed with the Head, either in his weekly meeting with the Houseparents, or at the weekly Resident Staff Meeting.
+These will be discussed between the Head and Head of Pastoral Care, and/or in weekly Pastoral Staff meetings.

 Serious disciplinary offences which result in either temporary or permanent exclusion must also be logged in the Serious Disciplinary Offence book, held by the Head.
 These records should include the pupil's name and year group, the details and date of the offence, and the sanction imposed.
 The central record is an important way for the School to identify any trends and patterns of behaviour.